-Any person whose name is on the ALCT Electors Roll for an address within a region or group is eligible to stand as a member to represent that region or group.
-The 5 regions and groups are detailed earlier in this booklet.
+Any person whose name is on the Roll for an address within a region or group is eligible to stand as a member to represent that electoral area.
+The 5 regions and groups are detailed on page 3 of this booklet.